projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 3. VM Enter by calling *start/run_vcpu*, then enter non-root mode to do guest execution.

-4. VM Exit from *start/run_vcpu* when guest trigger VM exit reason in non-root mode.
+4. VM Exit from *start/run_vcpu* when the guest triggers a VM exit reason in non-root mode.

 5. Handle VM exit based on specific reason.